Frequently Asked Questions:

 Q. How much does BlueStamp Engineering cost?

-Tuition amounts are below.
+Tuition amounts vary by location.
+To see the rates for each program check out the pages for Palo Alto, San Francisco, or New York City.
 Tuition is all inclusive and pays for all student project, parts, tools, equipment, space, and instruction.
 All projects students make are theirs to keep forever.
 Click on each location to find out more.
 BlueStamp Engineering offers financial aid to those who need it.
 Check out the simple(!) financial aid app here.

 Q. Are there employment opportunities with BSE while I’m in high school or later?